chanzuckerberg/cellxgene-census/docs/census_notebook_guidelines.md

-# Cell Census API notebook/vignette editorial guidelines
+# Census API notebook/vignette editorial guidelines

 API demonstration code that is part of the documentation should be deposited here: